Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Introduction

-I am greatly indebted to Andrey Levin for discussions in 2013 and encouragement.
-As part of our project to study multiple elliptic polylogarithms \cite{BrLev}, it was our intention to prove that multiple elliptic zeta values are orthogonal to cusp forms in order to explain the depth-defect of multiple zeta values.
-This results of \S\ref{sectDoubleEisandL} imply this result and were inspired by our joint work.
-Many thanks also to Dick Hain for numerous discussions and his patient explanation of his joint work with Matsumoto.
-See his notes \cite{HaGPS} for much background, as well as his IHES lectures in May 2014.
-Many thanks also to Yuri I. Manin and Pierre Cartier for their interest.
-This work is part of the ERC grant PAGAP 257638.
-Some of the numerical checks of $\S\ref{sectSchematicPeriods}$ were computed during a stay at Humboldt University in summer 2013.
+I am greatly indebted to Andrey Levin for discussions in 2013 and encouragement, and especially to Richard Hain who patiently explained his results on the Hodge theory of relative completion, and his joint work with Matsumoto during a stay at the IAS in 2014 and 2015.
+Many thanks also to Pierre Cartier, Nikos Diamantis, Marc Levine, Yuri I. Manin and Frederico Zerbini for their interest and corrections.
+The first part of this work was carried out at the IHES, and was partly supported by ERC grant PAGAP 257638.
+Numerical checks for the periods were computed during a stay at Humboldt University in summer 2013.
+The second and third parts of this paper were completed at All Souls College, Oxford, in the latter half of 2016.